grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 How it **works**:
 - The ingester has per-instance limit on the number of inflight write (push) requests.
-- The limit applies on all inflight write requests, across all tenants, and is used to protect the ingester from overloading in case of an high traffic.
+- The limit applies on all inflight write requests, across all tenants, and is used to protect the ingester from overloading in case of high traffic.
 - You can configure the limit by setting the `-ingester.instance-limits.max-inflight-push-requests` option (or `max_inflight_push_requests` in the runtime config).

 How to **fix**:
 - In case of emergency, increase the limit by setting the `-ingester.instance-limits.max-inflight-push-requests` option (or `max_inflight_push_requests` in the runtime config).
-- Check the write requests latency through the `Mimir / Writes` dashboard and eventually investigate the root cause of an high latency (the higher the latency, the higher the number of inflight write requests).
+- Check the write requests latency through the `Mimir / Writes` dashboard and eventually investigate the root cause of high latency (the higher the latency, the higher the number of inflight write requests).
 - Consider scaling out the ingesters.

 ### err-mimir-max-series-per-user